themeselection/vue-cheatsheet/content/props.md

     }
   },

-  // Absent Boolean prop will cast to false
+  // If you don't pass value to prop by default it will take false.
   propH: Boolean,

-//   Change the default behavior of Boolean prop to set absent value to false by setting the default value
+  // Change the default behavior of Boolean type prop.
   propI: {
     type: Boolean,
     default: undefined,
-  }  ,
+  },

 })
 ```